aklivity/zilla-docs/src/concepts/config-intro.md

 #### The Fetch capability

-Routes with the `fetch` capability map retrieval requests from a Kafka topic, supporting filtered or unfiltered retrieval of messages from the topic merged into a unified response.
+Routes with the `fetch` capability map retrieval requests from a Kafka topic, supporting filtered or unfiltered retrieval of messages from the topic partitions, merged into a unified response.
 Filtering can apply to the Kafka message key, message headers, or a combination of both message key and headers.

 The [http-kafka binding](../reference/config/bindings/binding-http-kafka.md) provides additional support for extracting parameter values from the inbound HTTP request path.
 Successful `200 OK` HTTP responses include an `etag` header that can be used with `if-none-match` for subsequent conditional `GET` requests to check for updates.
 Rather than polling, HTTP requests can also include the `prefer wait=N` header to wait a maximum of `N` seconds before responding with `304 Not Modified` if not modified.
-When a new message arrives on the topic that would modify the response, all `prefer: wait=N` clients receive the response immediately.
+When a new message arrives on the topic that would modify the response, all `prefer: wait=N` clients receive the response immediately with a corresponding new `etag`.

 #### Reliable message delivery

 With the [grpc-kafka binding](../reference/config/bindings/binding-grpc-kafka.md), using the fetch capability, reliable message delivery is achieved by capturing the value of the `reliability` `field` injected into each response stream message at the gRPC client, and replaying the value via the `reliability` `metadata` header when reestablishing the stream with a new gRPC request.
+This allows interrupted streams to pick up where they left off without missing messages in the response stream.

 #### The Produce capability